About Beam ML

 AI/ML workloads

-You can use Apache Beam for data validation, data preprocessing, model validation, and model deployment/inference.
+You can use Apache Beam for data validation, data preprocessing, model validation, and model deployment and inference.

-- Data ingestion: Incoming new data is stored in your file system or database, or it’s published to a messaging queue.
+- Data ingestion: Incoming new data is either stored in your file system or database, or published to a messaging queue.

-- Data validation: After you receieve your data, check the quality of your data.
+- Data validation: After you receieve your data, check the quality of the data.
 For example, you might want to detect outliers and calculate standard deviations and class distributions.

-- Data preprocessing: After you validate your data, transform the data so that it is ready to use to train your model.
+- Data preprocessing: After you validate your data, transform the data so that it’s ready to use to train your model.

-- Model training: When your data is ready, you can start training your AI/ML model.
+- Model training: When your data is ready, train your AI/ML model.
 This step is typically repeated multiple times, depending on the quality of your trained model.

-- Model validation: Before you deploy your new model, validate its performance and accuracy.
+- Model validation: Before you deploy your model, validate its performance and accuracy.

 - Model deployment: Deploy your model, using it to run inference on new or existing data.